Comparison Techniques for Competing Brownian Particles: Results

 These functions satisfy the conditions of Theorem~\ref{main1}.
 Let $R = \ol{R}$ be a reflection nonsingular $\CM$-matrix.
 Let us solve the Skorohod problem in the orthant $S$ for reflection matrix $R$ and driving functions $X$ and $\ol{X}$.
 The function $X$ hits $S_1$ already at time $t = 0$, but $\ol{X}$ does this at time $t = 1$.
 So $Z_2$ gets some of this increase mentioned above before $\ol{Z}_2$ does.
 Actually, one can find the solutions explicitly: for $t \in [0, 1]$,

 Therefore, the statement of Theorem~\ref{main1} is not true in this case. \end{rmk}

-The part of Theorem~\ref{main1} concerning the functions $Z$ and $\ol{Z}$ is already known: see \cite{KR2012b}, \cite{R2000}, \cite{KW1996}, \cite{Haddad2010}.
-However, we present a different method of proof, which allows us to compare not just solutions to the Skorohod problem, but boundary terms as well.
+The part of Theorem~\ref{main1} concerning the functions $Z$ and $\ol{Z}$ is already known: see \cite{KR2012b, R2000, KW1996, Haddad2010}.
+However, our results allow to compare not just solutions to the Skorohod problem, but boundary terms as well.
 This comparison of boundary terms plays crucial role in some of the proofs in our subsequent paper \cite{MyOwn6}.
 We could not find the results about boundary terms in the existing literature; this served as a motivation for Theorem~\ref{main1}.

 The other theorem deals with systems of competing particles.
 Consider a system of $N$ competing particles.
 If we increase the values and increments of driving functions, as well as the coefficients $q^+_n,\ n = 2, \ldots, N$, then the output $Y(t)$ (positions of competing particles) will increase, too.
 Increasing coefficients $q^+_n,\ n = 2, \ldots, N$, has the following sense: for each $n$, at every collision between the ranked particles $Y_n$ and $Y_{n+1}$, the share of the push going to $Y_{n+1}$ (which pushes this particle to the right) increases, and the share of the push going to $Y_n$ (which pushes this particle to the left) decreases.